USEPA/USEEIO/import_factors_exio/README.md

 ## Pull Data from Exiobase and BEA

 To generate import factors from exiobase using BEA, run the following.
 Generating 6 years takes about 70 minutes.
+The resulting 2017-2022 year files reside in the output subfolder, so you can avoid rerunning if those serve your needs.
+(Total output: 168.9 MB for 37 items)

 	python generate_import_factors.py

-Or you can create a virtual environment first and install python libraries:
+You can optionally create a virtual environment first and install the following python libraries:
 <!-- Let us know if you also need to add `pip install path` --->

 	python3 -m venv env